 Instructions

 - Add tomato puree.
-Add water if too thick.
+Add a little bit of water if too thick.
 If the tomato puree is to thin, add tomato paste.

-- Add herbs and bring to a boil.
+- Add fresh basil and other herbs and bring to a boil.
 Turn down the heat and let simmer for 20 minutes.

-- If sauce is tarte or acidic, add ½ teaspoon (more or less) of sugar.
+- Taste the sauce and if sauce is tarte or acidic, add 1 teaspoon (more or less) of sugar.
 Let simmer for another 20 minutes.
 Taste to adjust seasoning as needed.

 Comments